killercup/grock/Readme.md

 $ grock --help
 ```

 You can specify all the command line options in a `.groc.json` file (that is compaible to [groc]).
 This will automatically be loaded.
-This way you just need to save that file in your project directoy and can use grock without arguments from now on.
+This way you just need to save that file in your project directory and can use grock without arguments from now on.

+For a list of supported languages, see the `lib/languages.coffee` file.

 ## Inspiration